-(e) Business combination-accquition of subsidiaries
+(e) Business combination-acquisition of subsidiaries

-The Group obtained control of the company through the acquisition of 100% of the shares of Shanghai Qianshu Commercial Management Co., Ltd. (hereinafter referred to as Shanghai Qianshu) on June 30, 2021.
-The merged company's interest in Shanghai Qianshu As a result, it increased from 0% to 100%.
-The acquisition of the control of Shanghai Qianshu enabled the combined company to expand its department store business.
+On June 30, 2021, the Group acquired the entire shares of Shanghai Grand Ocean Qianshu Commercial Management Co., Ltd. (hereinafter referred to as "Shanghai Qianshu"), resulting in its equity interest in Shanghai Qianshu to increase from 0% to 100% and gain control over it, enabling the Group to expand its business on retail industry.

-From the acquisition date to December 31, 2021, the income and net profit contributed by Shanghai Qianshu were \$21,981 and \$ (3,844) thousand .
-If this acquisition occurred on January 1, 2021, the management estimated that the income and net loss of the consolidated company for 2021, would reach \$5,159,425 thousand and \$ (286,551) thousand respectively.
-When determining these amounts, the management assumed that the acquisition took place on January 1, 2021, and that the provisional fair value adjustments on the acquisition date were the same.
+From the date of acquisition to December 31, 2021, the income and loss contributed by Shanghai Qianshu were 21,981 and (3,844) thousand respectively.
+If this acquisition took place on January 1, 2021, the management estimated that the revenue and net loss of the merged company in 2021 would be 5,159,425 thousand and (286,551) thousand respectively.
+In determining these amounts, management assumed that the acquisition occurred on January 1, 2021, and that the fair value adjustments on the acquisition date were the same.

-The main types of transfer consideration, assets acquired and liabilities assumed on the acquisition date, and the amount of recognized goodwill are as follows:
+The main types of transfer consideration, assets acquired and liabilities assumed on the acquisition date, and the amount of goodwill recognized are as follows:

-1. The main categories of transfer consideration are as follows:
+(1) The main categories of transfer consideration are as follows:

-Cash
+Cash \$

-2. Identifiable assets acquired and liabilities assumed
+(2)Identifiable assets acquired and liabilities assumed

-The fair value details of the identifiable assets acquired and liabilities assumed on the acquisition date are as follows :
+The fair value details of the identifiable assets acquired and liabilities assumed on the acquisition date are as follows:

-Property, plant and equipment \$ 15,454
+Property, plant and equipment

-Advance 5,981
+Prepayments

-Cash and cash equivalents 811
+Cash 811 and cash n equivalent ts

-Other non-current financial assets 4
+Other 4 financial assets - non-currer nt

-Other payables (74,394)
+Other (74,394) payable es

-Deposits received (46,278)
+Deposit (46,278) Margi in

-Net identifiable assets of fair value \$ (98,422)
+Fair value (98,422) of identifiable net assets \$

-3.Goodwill
+(3)Goodwill